Henry L. Pierce: Mayoralty

 Pierce ran again for Mayor of Boston in 1877 in response to a petition urging him to do so.
 He again won, and served as mayor from January 1878 to January 1879.

 It was during his terms as mayor that Pierce's business began an extensive marketing and public relations campaign to make Walter Baker & Company a household name or, better, the household choice for chocolate and cocoa.
 In 1883, the company formally adopted the trademark La Belle Chocolatiere as its logo.
-Used earlier in the company's history, this famous design was copied from the pastel portrait of The Choclate Girl by Jean-Étienne Liotard, an 18th-century Swiss painter.
+Used earlier in the company's history, this famous design was copied from the pastel portrait of The Chocolate Girl by Jean-Étienne Liotard, an 18th-century Swiss painter.
 The chocolate girl was to become as famous as the company she promoted.
 It was not until 1884 that the trustees of the Baker Estate allowed Pierce to purchase the company outright.
 Once that was done, it was incorporated as Walter Baker & Company, Ltd.

 Pierce was honored by the City of Boston when the school committee voted in 1892 to name the new grammar school just south of Codman Square in his honor.
 The school was designed by the Boston city architect Harrison Henry Atwood (1863–1954) and was an enormous hammered granite building at the corner of Washington Street and Welles Avenue (now the site of the Codman Square Branch of the Boston Public Library).
 It was considered one of the most advanced schools in the Boston public school system, and after the Great Depression, its focus became that of a "baking school" which offered trade classes.